 You had practiced a lot then head straight to the field, being an adventure & landscape photo enthusiast you wanted to capture some stunning images then Bir Billing in Himachal might excite you.

-These are the points which I thought are necessary for the self-learning of basics of Landscape Photography from scratch.
+These are the points which I thought are necessary for the self-learning of the basics of Landscape Photography from scratch.

 I am not the master of Landscape Photography but I had been through this stage.
 So this is the medium that allows me to share my thoughts and past experiences so that others will learn.

-Also, this was my first photography-related article and hope you had liked it and will be coming with more such articles.
+Also, this was my first photography-related article, and hope you had liked it and will be coming with more such articles.

 Things should go like – keep learning ➡️ teaching others = You will learn twice.